S3 method for class 'component'

 • components = y ~ psi(myOtherSquareFun, model = "linear"),

 In the first example inlabru will interpret the map parameter as an expression to be evaluated within the data provided.
 Since \(x\) is a known covariate it will know how to calculate it.
 The second example is an expression as well but it uses a function called mySquareFun.
 This function is defined by user but has to be accessible within the work space when setting up the components.
 The third example provides the function myOtherSquareFun.
-In this case, inlabru will call the function as myOtherSquareFun(.data.), where .data. is the data provided via the like() data parameter.
+In this case, inlabru will call the function as myOtherSquareFun(.data.), where .data. is the data provided via the bru_obs() data parameter.
 The function needs to know what parts of the data to use to construct the needed output.
 For example,

 myOtherSquareFun <- function(data) {